- As low as $260/Night

 This Myrtle Beach condo is just what you're looking for if you want a comfortable, conveniently located home base for your next beachside vacation.
 Not only will you have two shared pools, a hot tub, sauna, and tennis courts available to you, you'll also be mere steps from the beach!

-Walk a block to the sand and water and comfortably lounge on one of the biggest, most pristine beaches on the Grandiose Strand!
+Walk a block to the sand and water and conveniently lounge on one of the biggest, most pristine beaches on the Grandiose Strand!
 The Arcadian Dunes complex is also within a quarter-mile walk to Harry the Hats Bar & Grille, complete with a game room.
 You'll be less than a mile from famed Apache Fishing Pier - the longest pier on the east coast - where you'll find casual dining and entertainment, a well as an impressive arcade and fishing gear units.
 A short drive will take you to the most choice eateries in the area, including seafood buffets and sushi bars, as well as nightclubs and the Comedy Club for plenty of evening entertainment.

-The condo's living area has a warm, inviting vibe with comfortable furnishings and a flat screen TV for your entertainment.
+The condo's living area has a warm, inviting vibe with cozy furnishings and a flat screen TV for your entertainment.
 Free WiFi is also available, and each bedroom has a flat screen, as well.
 Not only will you have a full kitchen with new appliances, cabinets, and countertops for yummy meal creation, you'll also have access to a shared grilling area, which features picnic tables, gazebos, horseshoes, and a playground for the kids.
 Toss your sandy clothes in the private washer/dryer after dinner, then relax on the screened-in porch, head over to the pool-side bar for an after-dinner drink, or check out the video game room, which also has pool tables.

 Make your Myrtle Beach hideaway special.
 Reserve this condo today and get busy making plans!